Johnston Building (Charlotte, North Carolina): History

 David R. Johnston, son of Charles Worth Johnston, took over the family business interests.
 Anchor Mills decided to sell the property in 1975 due to the younger Johnston's health problems.
 Johnston Building Inc. assumed a $2.1 million mortgage with New York Life Insurance Company, which took over the building in 1981 when payments could not be made.
 That same year, New York Life sold the Johnston Building to Howard, Howard and Barnard of California, after which renovations began.
 The appraised value of the building and lot in 1991 was nearly $17.2 million, $2 million of that for the lot.

 The Dilweg Companies of Durham, North Carolina announced February 2, 2015 that the company bought the Johnston Building.
 County records showed the purchase price was $25.3 million.

 The building was purchased by KHP Capital Partners in May 2025 for $19.3 million.
 KHP has invested $1.25 billion in renovating existing hotels and rehabilitating obsolete real estate into boutique hotels.
-The plan for the building is for it the entirety of it to be converted in a 245-room hotel, called The Beckworth Hotel, with a first coffee shop, ballroom, conference, and rooftop bar.
+The plan for the building is for it the entirety of it to be converted in a 245-room hotel, called The Beckworth Hotel.
+The hotel will have a first floor coffee shop, second floor ballroom, third floor conference center, and 17th floor penthouse bar.
 Interior demolition has begun, and the renovation will be completed in the summer of 2026.
 Part of the project is leveraging the building's age and historic significance to get tax credits from the National Park Service.
 The tax credits will cover 20% of rehabilitation expenses.
 However, most of the money must be used for rehabilitating the building and the work must meet specific standards.